 TYPES OF PERSONAL DATA PROCESSED BY THE SCHOOL

 This will include by way of example:

-- images of pupils (and occasionally other individuals) engaging in school activities, and images captured by the school's CCTV system (in accordance with the school's policy on taking, storing and using images of children).
+images and video recordings of pupils (and occasionally other individuals) engaging in school activities, and images captured by the school's CCTV system (in accordance with the school's policy on taking, storing and using images of children).